Updated April 2022

 Wednesday: Holy Unction

 On Wednesday night, many Orthodox churches serve Holy Unction, prayers with the anointing of oil for the healing of the sick.
 This is a sacrament for us, and it’s not possible for us to make this part of our Holy Week and Pascha at home.
-However, Holy Wednesday would be an incredibly appropriate time to pray for those who are still affected by covid.
+However, Holy Wednesday would be an incredibly appropriate time pray for people who are sick.

 Thursday: Foot washing and the Twelve Passion Gospels